“Courage is not the absence offear, but the capacity to act despite our fears.”

 Negative self-talk only increases anxiety and makes you feel even worse.
 When you feel triggered try to notice your self-talk.
 What are you telling yourself?
 Are you kind to yourself?
 What are the exact words your inner voice tells you?
 Write it down.
 Challenge yourself.
 Try to change negative self-talk with a positive affirmation.
 Talk yourself up!
 Don’t feel ashamed.
 Tell yourself good things about you.
 Trust me, there are plenty of good qualities you have.
 You just need to use them and talk yourself up!

 Find the humor in the situation

 It may seem to be the opposite of being mindful but actually, this is about redirecting your focus on a different thing.
-The will help will help calm you down.
-If it’s possible, try to leave physically moment can that triggers you at even for a moment.
+They will help calm you down.
+If it’s possible, remove yourself from the situation that triggers your anxiety.
 Always put your health and an unrestrained-being in the first place.
 I’m not kidding!

 7. Use your senses to reassure yourself

 When you feel that you’re having an anxiety or panic attack just stop right there.
 Breathe.
 Look around.
 Ask yourself.
 What do I see?
 Can I smell anything?
 What is really happening?
 What other people are doing and what am I feeling?
 Is this real or imaginary threat my body perceives?
 What can I do to make me feel a bit better?
 Use your mobile phone as a tool to reduce your anxiety.
 Listen to your favorite music, write down your thoughts and feelings, send a message to your friend, colleague or family member or do a guided meditation.